- Is it Normal to Experience Abdominal Pain While Pregnant?

 3. Preterm Labour

-Pregnant women, who are experiencing contractions regularly before the completion of 37 weeks of their pregnancy, along with persistent backache, are likely to have a preterm labour.
-Preterm labour can occur anytime between 24th to the 37th week of pregnancy.
-During these weeks, you may feel pain in your pelvic area or lower tummy, caused by the contractions.
-The contractions are also followed by the leaking of vaginal fluid or blood.
+If a pregnant woman experiences contractions regularly before the completion of 37 weeks of her pregnancy along with persistent backache, is more likely to have preterm labour.
+Preterm labour can occur anytime between the 20th and 37th week of pregnancy.
+During these weeks, one may feel pain in the pelvic area or lower tummy, caused by the contractions.
+The contractions are also followed by vaginal bleeding.
+The woman should consult her doctor immediately if she experiences abdominal pain during this time.

 4. Placental Abruption

-This is a life-threatening condition for babies, caused by the separation of the placenta (which supplies oxygen and nourishment for the baby) from the uterus before the completion of the pregnancy term.
+When the placenta detaches from the uterus before the completion of pregnancy, it is known as placental abruption.
+This can be life-threatening for a baby, as the placenta is the only source of oxygen and nutrition to the baby.
 Placental abruption occurs once in every 200 births and usually occurs during the third trimester.
-Pregnant women, who have had a history of placental abruption in previous pregnancies, are at high risk for this complication, along with those with other medical complications such as high blood pressure, preeclampsia, and abdominal trauma.
+Pregnant women, who have had a history of placental abruption in previous pregnancies, are at high risk of this complication, along with those with other medical complications such as high blood pressure, preeclampsia, and abdominal trauma.

 Major symptoms of placental abruption include: